smithphil88/football-shirt-quiz/README.md

 ### Quiz screen

 - This is the main part of the quiz, where the question number, user score, out of how many questions, the question and image, four answer buttons and the next question button appear.
-- As the user progress through the question, navigating using the 'next question' button the question number will increment.
+- As the user progress through the question, navigating using the 'next question' button, the question number will increment.
-- If a user is successful in their answer the userscore is incremented too.
+- If a user is successful in their answer the users score is incremented too.
-- If a user is unsuccessful then a sentence appears, informing the user of the correct answer.
+- If a user is unsuccessful, a sentence appears, informing the user of the correct answer.

 ![Guess team](documentation/guess-team.png)